-A "normal" non-resident gift from parents who are not separated to one child would usually involve a legal account, in all, of something near but under $2000.
-The simplest of situations, which is extremely rare, involves conveyancing costs alone, where everything can be done for $750.
+A "normal" non-resident gift from parents who are not separated to one child would in my experience involve a legal account, in all, of something near but under $2000.
+The simplest of situations, which is extremely rare, involves conveyancing costs alone, where everything can be done for around $750.
 If the matter evolves to a bare trust arrangement, you are probably looking at an additional $1,000.
 Family situations vary wildly from one to another, however, and my fees, and your Canadian accountant's fees, will vary depending on the time involved in dealing with you and your particular family situation.

 Once you have digested this, and have decided to proceed further, I would expect you to contact me by telephone or email, or preferably have everyone meet with me by appointment when you are otherwise in the area, and we can review your personal situation more fully.
 Please note I seem to need lead time of three weeks or so for an appointment.